ruchadaware18/myflix-movies-react-app/README.md

+# MyFlix React App
+This project builds a simple React Application for displaying movies based on title searched by user.
+This project uses the OMDB API for fetching movie objects.
+Below you can find details to clone and get started with the app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).